-Resonance is a non-auditioned choir for youth and young adults ages 15 to 28.
-Founded in the spring of 2016, we are excited to be entering our second full season.
-Resonance is a member of the Mississauga Festival Choir family, and is led by award-winning conductor Bob Anderson.
+Resonance is a non-auditioned choir for youth and young adults ages 15 to 25 that was founded in the spring of 2016.
+Resonance is a member of the Mississauga Festival Choir family, and is led by Bob Anderson.

 Bob Anderson holds Bachelor of Music and Education Degrees from the University of Western Ontario, where he studied choral conducting with Deral Johnson, and a Master’s Degree in Vocal Performance from the University of Cincinnati.
 He performed with the Elmer Iseler Singers for four seasons, and his choral arrangements and compositions are published with several Canadian publishers.
 He taught in the Peel District School Board for 25 years, joining the staff of Cawthra Park Secondary School in 1999, retiring in 2016.

 At Cawthra Park SS, Bob taught vocal and instrumental music in the Regional Arts Program and conducted the Cawthra Park Chamber Choir, which has performed with the Toronto Symphony Orchestra, Cirque du Soleil, the Elmer Iseler Singers, Mississauga Festival Choir, U. of T.’s MacMillan Singers, at Festival 500, and at the Toronto Vocal Arts Festival.
 In 2013 the choir performed at the Air Canada Centre in Toronto with The Rolling Stones.
 He also conducted Cawthra’s 350-voice concert choir, “The Ritz”.
 In 2015, Bob was invited by Choirs Ontario to conduct the Ontario Youth Choir, a one-week program of intensive choral training for high school and university students from across Ontario.